inmybrain/SClineager/README.md

 Notes
 -----

-The variant calling of the single cell sequencing data should be performed by our variant calling pipeline: <https://github.com/tianshilu/QBRC-Somatic-Pipeline>.
+The variant calling of the single cell sequencing data should be performed by our variant calling pipeline: <https://github.com/tianshilu/QBRC-Somatic-Pipeline> (temporarily closed as of 20.09.24).
 One should use the "tumor-only" mode for calling mutations, and set "keep\_coverage" (keep coverage data) to 1.
 Also, please change the Perl script somatic.pl so that `$skip_recal=1` (skip base recalibration), and `$lofreq=1` (use lofreq for scATAC-seq) or =0 (use strelka for scRNA-Seq).
 Alternatively, the users can formulate their own variant calling results into the format of our pipeline’s results.
 Please refer to the example datasets incorporated in this R package for our format.

 <!-- - For available covariance structures, see the help page; -->
 <!-- ```{r, eval = FALSE} -->